Amage2/PawFinds-Pet-Adoption-System-Front-end-with-React-Js/README.md

 # PawFinds: Pet Adoption System Front End

-Welcome to the PawFinds Pet Adoption System front end repository!
+Welcome to the PawFinds Pet Adoption System front-end repository!
 This project is developed using React.js and aims to provide a user-friendly interface for users to discover and adopt pets.

 ![Capture](https://github.com/KaShiekzmi/PawFinds-Pet-Adoption-System-Front-end-with-React-Js/assets/114513868/a7d18bd8-db40-4729-ad56-5d4d90b7571f)